 Yes.
 You may change or revoke your proxy by sending in a new proxy card with a later date, or cast a new vote by telephone or Internet (not later than the deadline of 11:59 p.m.
-Eastern Time on May 25, 2021), or send a written notice of revocation to our Corporate Secretary at Dentsply Sirona's Corporate Headquarters, 13320 Ballantyne Corporate Place, Charlotte, NC 28277.
-If you attend the meeting virtually and wish to vote at the meeting, you may request that your previously submitted proxy be revoked.
+Eastern Time on May 24, 2022), or send a written notice of revocation to our Corporate Secretary at Dentsply Sirona's Corporate Headquarters, 13320 Ballantyne Corporate Place, Charlotte, NC 28277.
+If you attend the meeting in-person and wish to vote at the meeting, you may request that your previously submitted proxy be revoked and cast a vote at the meeting.

-Q. What is the Deadline to Submit a Proposal for the 2021 Annual Meeting?
+Q. What is the Deadline to Submit a Proposal for the 2023 Annual Meeting?

-The Company's Proxy Statement for the 2021 Annual Meeting of Stockholders was released on April 16, 2021.
-Accordingly, stockholder proposals that are intended to be presented at the Company's Annual Meeting to be held in 2022 must be received by the Company no later than December 17, 2021, and must otherwise comply with Rule 14a-8 under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), in order to be included in the Proxy Statement and proxy relating to that meeting.
+The Company's Proxy Statement for the 2022 Annual Meeting of Stockholders was released on April 15, 2022.
+Accordingly, stockholder proposals that are intended to be presented at the Company's Annual Meeting to be held in 2023 must be received by the Company no later than December 15, 2022, and must otherwise comply with Rule 14a-8 under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), in order to be included in the Proxy Statement and proxy relating to that meeting.
 See "Other Matters - Nominating Candidates for Election to the Board or Proposing Other Business to be Brought before the Annual Meeting" for more information regarding procedures for stockholders seeking to nominate persons for election to the Board, or to propose other business to be brought before an Annual Meeting of Stockholders outside of Rule 14a-8.